-Ocala Preparatory Academy (an academic program of OASN) was founded in 2016 to address the unmet needs of the students in our community.
-We have accomplished this through small class sizes, customized learning and highly qualified staff.
+Ocala Preparatory Academy (an OASN Academic Program) was founded in 2016 to address the unmet needs of the students in our community by offering small class sizes, customized learning and highly qualified staff.

 Our caring staff develop customized curriculum to transform education using research to develop minds resulting in innovative learning for the global era.

 Our commitment to academic excellence is evidenced by student-centered learning, encouragement to try and a compassion for motivating students to learn at higher levels.
 Our professional staff utilizes myriad resources to pave the way for endless career or post secondary choices for our students.

 Our students enjoy a rich curriculum taught by our academic program staff online and onsite.
 We embrace an infusion of technology into our customized curriculum.
 Students in grades 6-12 take numerous personal choice electives and technology-based subjects to best prepare them to become citizens of a global era and workforce.
 Each student is provided a curriculum that is customized to their academic needs and interests.
 Furthermore, to reinforce the learning process, to master skills or to do independent research, our parent company provides a laptop computer to each student.

 Honor programs are offered in English, mathematics, and science at OPA and the class grades are weighted with an additional .5 added to the grade earned for all honors classes.
 Students may also take classes online, at the honors level, as well as numerous Advanced Placement (AP) classes.

 Alpha and Beta are the first two letters of the Greek alphabet.
 Alphabetarians are students who are at the beginning of their academic career.
 Learning the alphabet is the beginning of reading and reading is the key to learning.
 In the Alphabetarian classroom, the emphasis is on developing a solid foundation in reading skills including phonics, sight words, and strategies for text comprehension.